petersieg/qtl866/README.md

-Jan 2025: Quick hack to test 74 TTL chips implemented in:
+Jan 2025: Quick hack to test 74 TTL chips.

+Edited devices.h to change all entries with 74HC (LS)153 -> 74153

+Implemented in:

 ```
 void MainWindow::on_exec_clicked()